A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Indeterminacies in realization of ornaments

 \subsection{Types of ornaments and their indeterminacies}

-In this paper, we mainly consider the Western classical music during the common practice period, that is, from the late baroque period to early twentieth century, although this does not mean that the discussion can only be applied to the particular music.
+In this paper, we mainly consider Western classical music during the common practice period, that is, from the late baroque period to early twentieth century, although this does not mean that the discussion can only be applied to the particular music.
 Music in the period is written in the common metric notation system, in which scores basically describe movements of musical instruments or actions of performers required to realize the music.
-Performances based on these scores generically have indeterminacies and uncertainties in tempos, small fluctuations in onset times, dynamics, and articulations, due to ambiguities and indeterminate nature of the score, performer's skill, and physical constraints of musical instruments \cite{Boulez1963,Palmer1997}.
-In addition, there is also possibility of making performance mistakes, repeats, and skips, especially in performances during practice \cite{Nakamura2014}.
+Performances based on these scores generically have indeterminacies and uncertainties described in the Introduction due to ambiguities and indeterminate nature of the score, performer's skill, and physical constraints of musical instruments \cite{Boulez1963,Palmer1997}.
 Ornaments are another major source of indeterminacies and uncertainties.

 To begin our discussion on ornaments, we first define the scope of the discussion and what is here meant by ``ornaments''.
 In general, ornaments are divided into notated and improvised (or free) ornaments.
-We will mainly consider notated ornaments in the following, but part of the discussion can also be applied to improvised ornaments to some extent and we will mention it when necessary.
+Both improvised ornaments and performance errors can introduce notes into a performance which have no corresponding symbols in the score.
+While listeners can generally distinguish ornaments from errors, and it is important to do so in situations such as performance error analysis, they are treated similarly in our score-performance matching algorithm described below.
+(See Ref.~\cite{Gingras2011} for a discussion on identifying performance errors and ornaments.)
+Our focus here is on how to model the performance of notated ornaments.